redis/redis-doc/commands/zdiffstore.md

-Computes the difference between the first and all successive input sorted sets and stores the result in _destination_.
+Computes the difference between the first and all successive input [Redis sorted sets](/docs/data-types/sorted-sets) and stores the result in _destination_.

 The total number of input keys is specified by the _numkeys_ argument.

 Keys that don't exist are considered to be empty sorted sets.